Jeevan-Ti/RobotManipulator/index.md

 # 3R Robot Manipulator
 <p align="justify">
-This project implements manual control of a 3R-manipulator using LabVIEW, XBox & Arduino and then a fully autonomous implementation involving inverse kinematic solution implemented using C++.
+This project implements manual control of a 3R-manipulator using LabVIEW, XBox & Arduino and then a fully autonomous varient, whose inverse kinematic solution is implemented using C++.
   </p>

 ## A Personal anecdote